Do Go On - 126 - Virginia Hall: The Limping Lady

 What are we talking about?

-I don't think it took that long, but I mean, it's probably before they could just chuck
+I don't think it took that long.

-her in a car or call an ambulance.
+But, I mean, it's probably before they could just chuck her in a car or call an ambulance.

-Grand grain.
+Grand green.

-I thought he said green green.
+I thought he said green.

 Green green.

-Well, I got green green, but give me the good news.
+I've got green green, but give me the good news.

-Green's always been my favorite color and you'd be in a gang.
+And you'd be in a gang.

-Oh, I want to be in the green gang.
+I want to be in the green gang.

 No, Maddie, it's not a green gang.

-Ooh, that sounds like cash, doesn't it?
+That sounds like cash, doesn't it?

-Yeah, the green gang.
+Oh, the green gang.

-They've done some white collar crimes.
+They've done some white-collar crimes.

-and he was forced to amputate her left leg below the knee.
-It's the 30s.
+who was treating her and he was forced to amputate her left leg below the knee.

 Medicine's fairly basic.